-Wang considered curves from 0 to some $re^{i\theta} \in \mathbb{H}$, and showed the infimal energy in this family is
+Wang considered curves from 0 to some $re^{i\theta} \in \mathbb{H}$ and showed the infimal energy in this family is

 and that it is furthermore uniquely attained \cite[Prop.
 3.1]{WangReverse} ($r$'s absence in this formula reflects scale-invariance of the energy).
-We call these minimizing curves the \emph{Wang minimizers}.
-Wang's argument was stochastic in nature, using Schramm's formula for the probability that SLE passes to the right of $re^{i\theta}$ \cite{SchrammPerc}, combined with a SLE$_{0+}$ large-deviation principle.
-While elegant, one might wonder if these results could be re-derived without resorting to the probability toolbox, as they are intrinsically deterministic in nature.
-We answer here in the affirmative, and deterministically derive several properties of the Wang minimizers.
-We collect these in our main result for question $(\ref{Q:HMinimizer})$, Theorem \ref{Thm:Wang}, which we proceed to summarize.
+We call these curves the \emph{energy minimizers for one point}, or \emph{EMP curves}, for short.
+Wang's argument was stochastic in nature, using Schramm's formula for the probability that SLE passes to the right of $re^{i\theta}$ \cite{SchrammPerc}, combined with a SLE$_{0+}$ large-deviations result.
+While the argument is undeniably elegant, one wonders if these results could be re-derived without resorting to the probability toolbox, as they are intrinsically deterministic.
+We answer here in the affirmative, and are able to derive (and re-derive) the following about EMP curves without probabilistic machinery.
+See Theorem \ref{Thm:Wang} for the precise statements.